sigau/easy_irods_commands/README.md

 The script create a dictionary where the key are the attributes and the values are the values(metadata) associates with this attribute, so you can't ask for attributes that do not exist or values not associates with an attribute.

 ```
-###SEARCH ALL THE IRODS FOLDER THAT HAVE THE ATTRIBUTE "technology"
+###SEARCH ALL THE IRODS FOLDER THAT HAVE THE ATTRIBUTE "technology" CREATED BEFORE  2020
 ./easicmd.py search_by_meta -C
 attribute:  technology
               auteur